psychemedia/middle-english-romances/sir-isumbras.md

 Bare and naked as they were born,
 Brought out of their bed.
 A wofui man then was he.
-When lie saw them all naked be.
+When he saw them all naked be.
-The lady said, all so alive, "
+The lady said, all so alive,
-For nothing, sir, be ye adrad."
+"For nothing, sir, be ye adrad."
 He did off his surcote of *pallade*, `[Palata, Lat.
 Paletot, O. Fr. sometimes signifying a parlicular stuff, and sometimes a particular dress.
 See Du Cange.]`
 And with it clad his wife.
 His scarlet mantle then shore he ;